Industrial/Organizational Psychology (PhD) – STEM Designated Degree Program

 - Resume: A current resume is not required, but applicants are encouraged to include one.

-The Ph.D. degree requires completion of 79 credits hours of which students take 24 credits the first year and 18 credits all remaining years plus a 1 credit summer internship.
-The first year is course heavy and focuses on statistics and design, I/O domains, and business strategy along with an elective.
-Students are also encouraged to establish a relationship with a research advisor as early as possible during the first year.
+The Ph.D. degree requires completion of 79-81 credits hours of which students take 24 credits the first year and approximately 18 credits all remaining years.
+The first year is course heavy and focuses on statistics and design, I/O domains, and business strategy.
+Students are also encouraged to establish a relationship with their research advisor as early as possible during the first year.
 The second year leads into advanced I-O topics along with a structured, year-long research experience where students formulate original theoretical ideas, develop multi-method studies, and present findings at a program-wide colloquium.
-Following second year, students complete a summer internship and a prospective comprehensive examination to qualify for doctoral status.
+Following second year, students complete a prospective comprehensive examination to qualify for doctoral status.
 During the last two years, students refine their focus through advanced seminars, dissertation, teaching, and a specialization, allowing scholarly pursuits most relevant to their personal and career goals.
-Your advisor will help you select courses best serving your goals, but those courses provide the flexibility to create a degree that works best for you.

 If you have any general questions regarding the application process and requirements, please email or call us: